reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 How would you approach that?
 At first, you might guess that the `Board` needs to "ask" each `Square` for that `Square`'s state.
 Although this approach is technically possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
 Instead, the best approach is to store the game's state in the parent `Board` component instead of in each `Square`.
 The `Board` component can tell each `Square` what to display by passing a prop, like you did when you passed a number to each Square.

 **To collect data from multiple children, or to have two child components communicate with each other, declare the shared state in their parent component instead.
 The parent component can pass that state back down to the children via props.
-This keeps the child components in sync with each other and with the parent component.**
+This keeps the child components in sync with each other and with their parent.**

 Lifting state into a parent component is common when React components are refactored.